Smart merge reduces duplicate emails

 For instance, if a customer copies both you and your teammate on an email, you would initially each have your own private copy.
 If you want to discuss the topic with your teammate, you would @mention them in your copy.
 Instead of keeping two copies separate copies, Front will check whether there is any conflicting activity on the two copies.
 If not, we will smart merge into one master copy since it does not reveal any confidential information.

-Between individual and team copies
+Between individual and shared copies

-Email sent to team and individual inbox
+Email sent to shared and individual inbox

 - Comments and activities will be visible to both the teammate and the team.